JohnEarnest/Decker/docs/format.md

 1.58:
 - Introduced the `field.pattern` field.
 - Rich text now includes a `pat` column specifying a pattern for text runs.

+1.59:
+- Relaxed the constraints on `grid.value` to permit any LOVE data in cells, including rich text.